eddieantonio/cree-sro-syllabics/docs/glossary.rst

   eng
     TODO: definition

-  Plains Cree
-  Cree Y-Dialect
-    TODO: definition

-..
-These will be needed in future versions of the package.

-  sandhi
-    TODO: definition

-  soft hyphen
-    TODO: definition

 ..
 [Okimāsis] Jean Okimāsis and Arok Wolvengrey.
 2008.
    *How to spell it in Cree: the standard Roman orthography*.